Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: The Underlying Physical Model and its Validity Domain

 The total transverse momentum attained by the projectile in the collision with the atom is a vector sum of (\ref{pperp}) over all atom constituents.
 The absolute value of the projectile momentum remains unchanged.
 This means that the projectile energy losses for ionisation or excitation of the atom are neglected.
 Indeed, the ionization losses of high energy electrons or positrons in matter are very small (see, for example, Figure 27.10 in \cite{PDG}).

 The above procedure is approximate.
 It is valid if the scattering angle $\vartheta = |\Delta \vec{p}_{\perp}|/p$ is small.
 In the opposite case, not only formula (\ref{pperp}) but also the representation of the atom as a collection of static charges become wrong.
-However, accurate description of the large angle scattering is not important for modelling of the channeling processes.
+However, accurate description of the large angle scattering is not important for modelling of the channelling processes.
 First, such processes are rare.
-Second, if the projectile is scattered by an angle that is much larger than the critical (Lindhard's) angle $\vartheta_\mathrm{L}$ \cite{Lindhard}, its probability to return to the channeling regime is negligible.
+Second, if the projectile is scattered by an angle that is much larger than the critical (Lindhard's) angle $\vartheta_\mathrm{L}$ \cite{Lindhard}, its probability to return to the channelling regime is negligible.
 Therefore the trajectory of a projectile after a large-angle scattering is out of our interest and the precise value of the large scattering angle does not matter.

-On the other hand, the scattering by $\vartheta \lesssim \vartheta_\mathrm{L}$ is important for a proper modelling of the channeling phenomenon.
-Lindhard's angle for ultrarelativistic projectiles is typically of submiliradian range.
+On the other hand, the scattering by $\vartheta \lesssim \vartheta_\mathrm{L}$ is important for a proper modelling of the channelling phenomenon.
+Lindhard's angle for ultrarelativistic projectiles is typically in the submiliradian range.
 The described procedure as well as formula (\ref{pperp}) are valid for such small scattering angles.

 The `snapshot' model is applied not only to each atom but also to the crystal as a whole.
 The thermal motion of the atoms is even slower than the motion of atomic electrons.
 Therefore, the projectile sees the atomic nuclei `frozen' at random positions in the vicinity of nodes of the crystal lattice.
 The probability distribution of the position of the nucleus relative to the node can be approximated by a three dimensional normal distribution with the variance equal to the squared amplitude of thermal vibrations of the crystal atoms.